Mause/mause.github.com/projects/index.md

 I have dabbled in some basic Go, Clojure, and Haskell.
 Future goals are to learn more about functional programming languages, and to be comfortable in at least one.

-For much of these projects, more information is available on the linked GitHub pages, where appropriate.
+For much of these projects, more information is available on the linked GitHub pages, where applicable.

 ---